On Reflectivity of Quantum Black Hole Horizons: GW Echoes and absence of ergoregion instability

-\textit{GW Echoes and absence of ergoregion instability.}--- A non-vansihing horizon reflectivity will lead to echoes from the ringdown of a perturbed BH (e.g., \cite{Cardoso:2016rao,Cardoso:2016oxy,Nakano:2017fvh,Wang:2018gin,Burgess:2018pmm,Oshita:2018fqu}).
+A non-vansihing horizon reflectivity will lead to echoes from the ringdown of a perturbed BH (e.g., \cite{Cardoso:2016rao,Cardoso:2016oxy,Nakano:2017fvh,Wang:2018gin,Burgess:2018pmm,Oshita:2018fqu}).
 Indeed, tentative (albeit controversial) evidence for these echoes have been claimed in the literature \cite{Abedi:2016hgu,Conklin:2017lwb,Abedi:2018npz}.
 Here we outline the basic features of GW echoes from Boltzmann reflectivity, while a companion paper examines these predictions and implications for BH quasinormal modes in more detail \cite{echo_QBH}.
 We further show that (consistent with current observational bounds \cite{Barausse:2018vdb}), ergoregion instability is not expected for spinning BHs, due to imperfect reflectivity.